ajac-zero/orpheus/README.md

 You can also include some optional features that might be useful to your use case:

-**anyhow**: For most applications, using the anyhow crate greatly simplifies error handling
+**anyhow**: For most applications, using the anyhow crate greatly simplifies error handling.

 ```bash
 cargo add orpheus -F anyhow
 ```

-**mcp**: If you require MCP integration in your program, enable with feature which uses the official rmcp package by Anthropic under the hood.
+**mcp**: If you require MCP integration in your program, enable this feature which uses the official rmcp package by Anthropic under the hood.

 ```bash
 cargo add orpheus -F mcp